• Skip to primary navigation

 Instructions

 • Make soaking mixture.
 In a medium sized mixing bowl, whisk the buttermilk with the syrup, 2 of the eggs, vanilla and cinnamon.
-Whisk until it's very smooth.
+Whisk until it's very smooth, then pour it into an approximately (8 x 8 x 3-inch) baking dish.

 • Soak.
-Add the bread to the dish with the buttermilk mixture, and very carefully press it down until it's completely submerged.
+Add the bread to the dish with the buttermilk mixture, and carefully press it down until it's completely submerged.
 Then flip each one over.
 Add a layer of plastic wrap directly on top, and then cover the dish with another layer (completely, from the bottom, so it doesn't spill).
-This way you can press down on top from time to time, to be sure the bread is absorbing as much liquid as possible.

-Place in the refrigerator for at least 2 hours.
-(You can leave it for more time, even overnight -- the longer you leave it, the more like bread pudding it will be.)
+Place in the refrigerator for at least 2 hours and up to overnight.
+(The longer you leave it, the more like bread pudding it will be.)

 • Cook bacon.
 While the bread is soaking, add the bacon to a large sauté pan over medium heat.
 Cook until it's just beginning to become brown and crisp, about 3 minutes per side.
-Remove the bacon from the pan.
-Set it aside to drain on a paper towel.
+Remove it from the pan and set it aside to drain on a paper towel.
 (It should be slightly undercooked, and will finish cooking in the oven later.)

 • Set oven.
 When you remove the soaked bread from the refrigerator, adjust a rack to to the center of the oven and preheat to 375°F.

 • Assemble.
-Super gently flip each piece of bread over in the dish.
+Gently flip each piece of bread over in the dish.
+Don't worry if they break apart a little.
 Then drizzle the entire surface with the melted butter.

 • Bake, add eggs.
 Place the dish in the preheated 375°F oven.
-Bake for 30 minutes, and then crack the remaining 6 eggs on top of the bacon, so that they are spread out evenly.
-Continue to bake until the French toast portion has risen above the edges and the eggs are set, about 30 more minutes.
+Bake for 15 minutes.
+(If it's not already, make sure the top surface is as even as possible -- you can flatten it a bit with a flat-bottomed spatula.
+This way the eggs will cook evenly.)
+Crack the remaining 6 eggs on top of the bacon, so that they are spread out evenly.
+Continue to bake until the eggs are cooked, about 20 to 30 more minutes.
 If at any point the bacon is becoming too dark, loosely lay a piece of foil on top.

-Remove and let it cool for about 10 minutes.
+Remove and let it cool for about 10 minutes before serving.

 NOTES